polarvector/ATB/Notes.md

 ### Stacks

-python | microprocessors
+python | microprocessors ---
-call stack | stack where value from instruction pointer is pushed frame object | address of the instruction pointer Stack
+call stack | stack where value from instruction pointer is pushed --- frame object | address of the instruction pointer ---